Coffeelot/cw-crafting/readme.md

 # Want to change the look?
 Crafting is now built in VUE, this means you can't just edit the files directly.
 This requires some more know-how than just developing with basic html/js.
 You can find out more information in this [Boilerplate Repo](https://github.com/alenvalek/fivem-vuejs-boilerplate).

+The very bacis for building and installing it are:
+1. Open a command window in the html folder
+2. run `npm i`
+3. run `npm run build` (to create a new build of the ui), `npm run watch` to dev with it

+> If nothing is happening, try deleting the dist folder before you run the build command

+> This does require some know-how and use of [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

+> If you're catching errors, it might be because your Node version is old/to new.
+I use Node 18.

 # Commands
 `/addblueprint <source> <blueprint name>` adds a blueprint to database for player